How to Get Homeowners Insurance for a Rental Property

 Review Exclusions and Liability Limits

 Check the policy for gaps in flood, earthquake and tenant-caused damage before binding.
-Confirm the liability limit is high enough to cover a potential tenant or guest injury claim.
-Most landlord policies exclude tenant personal property, which is the tenant's responsibility to cover through their own renters insurance.
+Confirm the liability limit covers a potential tenant or guest injury claim.
+Landlord policies usually exclude tenant personal property; tenants need their own renters insurance to cover their belongings.

 7. 7